rewls/gnu-make-manual/10-using-implicit-rules.md

 ## 10.2 Catalogue of Built-In Rules

-m:w
-i- Here is a catalogue of predefined implicit rules which are always available unless the makefile explicitly overrides or cancels them.
+- Here is a catalogue of predefined implicit rules which are always available unless the makefile explicitly overrides or cancels them.

 - This manual only documents the default rules available on POSIX-based operating systems.